 After the conversation, you’ll receive an optional survey about your experience.
 This helps us help you and others like you!

 The goal of any conversation is to get you to a calm, safe place.

 Sometimes that means providing you with a referral to further help, and sometimes it just means being there and listening.
-A conversation usually lasts about 45 minutes.
+A conversation usually lasts anywhere from 15-45 minutes.